Home Data TensorFlow Machine Learning Cookbook - Second Edition

 Note that we can also initiate our graph with:

-9. Evaluate the model: Once we have built and trained the model, we should evaluate the model by looking at how well it does with new data through some specified criteria.
-We evaluate on the train and test set and these evaluations will allow us to see if the model is underfit or overfit.
-We will address these in later recipes.
+1. Evaluate the model: Once we have built and trained the model, we should evaluate the model by looking at how well it does with new data through some specified criteria.
+We evaluate on the train and test set and these evaluations will allow us to see if the model is under overfitting.
+We will address this in later recipes.

-10. Tune hyperparameters: Most of the time, we will want to go back and change some of the hyperparamters, based on the model performance.
+2. Tune hyperparameters: Most of the time, we will want to go back and change some of the hyperparameters based on the model's performance.
 We then repeat the previous steps with different hyperparameters and evaluate the model on the validation set.

-11. Deploy/predict new outcomes: It is also important to know how to make predictions on new, unseen, data.
-We can do this with all of our models, once we have them trained.
+3. Deploy/predict new outcomes: It is also important to know how to make predictions on new and unseen data.
+We can do this with all of our models once we have them trained.

 How it works...

-In TensorFlow, we have to set up the data, variables, placeholders, and model before we tell the program to train and change the variables to improve the predictions.
-TensorFlow accomplishes this through the computational graphs.
-These computational graphs are a directed graphs with no recursion, which allows for computational parallelism.
-We create a loss function for TensorFlow to minimize.
+In TensorFlow, we have to set up the data, variables, placeholders, and model before we can tell the program to train and change the variables to improve predictions.
+TensorFlow accomplishes this through computational graphs.
+These computational graphs are directed graphs with no recursion, which allows for computational parallelism.
+To do this, we need to create a loss function for TensorFlow to minimize.
 TensorFlow accomplishes this by modifying the variables in the computational graph.
-Tensorflow knows how to modify the variables because it keeps track of the computations in the model and automatically computes the gradients for every variable.
+TensorFlow knows how to modify the variables because it keeps track of the computations in the model and automatically computes the variable gradients (how to change each variable) to minimize the loss.
 Because of this, we can see how easy it can be to make changes and try different data sources.

 See also

 Tensors are the primary data structure that TensorFlow uses to operate on the computational graph.
-We can declare these tensors as variables and or feed them in as placeholders.
-First we must know how to create tensors.
+We can declare these tensors as variables and/or feed them in as placeholders.
+To do this, first, we must learn how to create tensors.

 Getting ready

-When we create a tensor and declare it to be a variable, TensorFlow creates several graph structures in our computation graph.
+When we create a tensor and declare it as a variable, TensorFlow creates several graph structures in our computation graph.
 It is also important to point out that just by creating a tensor, TensorFlow is not adding anything to the computational graph.
-TensorFlow does this only after creating available out of the tensor.
-See the next section on variables and placeholders for more information.
+TensorFlow does this only after running an operation to initialize the variables.
+See the next section, on variables and placeholders, for more information.

 How to do it...

-Here we will cover the main ways to create tensors in TensorFlow:
+Here, we will cover the main ways that we can create tensors in TensorFlow:

 1. Fixed tensors: